-It provides the basis for the “scope of work” for the federal planning funds that DRCOG receives.
+The UPWP provides the basis for the “scope of work” for the federal planning funds that DRCOG receives.

-Federal agencies review and approve the Unified Planning Work Program to ensure that the proposed work activities are consistent with federal requirements and eligible for federal funds.
+Federal agencies review and approve the UPWPUPWP to ensure that the proposed work activities are consistent with federal requirements and eligible for federal funds.

 Long-Range Transportation Plan